cysouw/diathesis/text/c11_infinitive.md

 - Bei vollem Magen ist gut fasten.^[~~DWDS~~: Berliner Zeitung, 11.07.1998.]
 - Wenn das Wasser an die nahen Felsen schwappt und in den Spalten gurgelt, dann ist gut einschlafen.^[~~DWDS~~: Berliner Zeitung, 03.03.2001.]
 - Katholisch bin und heiße ich, katholisch leb’ und sterbe ich, so kann ich nicht verderben, katholisch ist gut sterben.^[~~DWDS~~: Die Zeit, 28.06.1968, Nr.
 26.]
-- Hier ist gut Ankommen und Bleiben.^[Capitalisation as attested online at https://www.evangelisch.de/blogs/stilvoll-glauben/133455/07-04--2016, accessed 26 September 2022.]
+- Hier ist gut Ankommen und Bleiben.^[Capitalisation as attested online at <https://www.evangelisch.de/blogs/stilvoll-glauben/133455/07-04--2016>, accessed 26 September 2022.]

 ### --- [ SBJ > ADJ ] --- {.unnumbered}

-### [ N | p ] *heißen+In­fi­ni­tiv* Modal subject demotion (*Aufforderungsdemotiv*) {#sec:infinitive-heißen-demotion}
+### [ N | p ] *heißen+In­fi­ni­tiv* Modal subject demotion (*Aufforderungsdesubjektiv*) {#sec:infinitive-heißen-demotion}

 The light verb *heißen* with an infinitive appears in various different constructions.
-One of them is the widespread demotive usage with intransitive verbs, like with *warten* 'to wait' [@next a].
+One of them is the widespread desubjective usage with intransitive verbs, like with *warten* 'to wait' [@next a].
 The original subject is demoted, but can optionally be retained as a *für* prepositional phrase.
 As there is no new subject introduced, an obligatory valency-simulating pronoun *es* is introduced.

 Transitive verbs can be used in this construction, but only when the object does not have an article [@next b].
 Such objects can be interpreted as incorporated objects, and there is a recurrent debate in German orthography whether such objects should be written separated by a space or not.
 Semantically, this *heißen+In­fi­ni­tiv* construction is very close to the *gelten+zu‑In­fi­ni­tiv* (see [@sec:zuinfinitive-gelten-demotion]).
 Both express a kind of externally induced necessity (i.e. a modal *müssen*).